collective/collective.weightedportlets/README.rst

 Compatibility
 =============

 This product requires Plone 3.1 or greater.
-Tested with Plone 3.2.

 This product operates by overriding the following parts of the portlet machinery.
 You may run into problems if using other products or custom code that also overrides these components:

 * the template macros used to render the portlet management UI
-* the manage-portlets.kss resource
 * the IPortletRetriever adapter
 * the IPortletAssignmentExportImportHandler adapter